levackt/camera-demos/README.md

 The gist of each example;

-# Webcam to websocket - CamelWebcamWebSocketMain
+# Webcam to websocket - WebSocketMain.java
-Front end is a simplified copy of the webcam-capture example, the library this component is based on.
+Front end is a thinned out version of the webcam-capture example.
 What changes notably is the backend, the following line/s take pics from the webcam every 100ms, marshal to base64 before sending it to all subscribers. camel-websocket is also serving up the static files webapp directory in the classpath,